ErikVerheul/OneBacklog/README.md

 The CouchDB build-in cookie authentication (RFC 2109) is used

 <b>Authorization :</b><br />
-The authorization is set per product and based on the following roles:
+By default the application uses two databases.
+The _users database owned by the admin role and a data database holding the products.
+More databases can be created but the _users database is shared.
+What a user can see or do is determined by the roles assigned to that user.<br />
+The roles are:
-- '_admin': Is the database administrator.
+- '_admin': Is the CouchDb administrator.
 Can setup and delete databases.
 See the CouchDB documentation.
+The scope is per CouchDb instance including all databases.

+The next two roles are set per database and include all products defined in this database:
 - 'admin': Can create products, teams and users.
 Can (un)assign roles to users and user access to products.
 Is not member of a team.
+- 'areaPO': The APOs create and maintain their requirement areas for the assigned products when team member.
+The scope is per database.
+Is not member of a team.

+These three roles are set per product in a database:
-- 'PO': Maintains product definitions, creates and maintains epics, features and pbi's for the assigned products when team member.
+- 'PO': Maintains product definitions, creates and maintains epics, features and pbi's for the assigned products.
 Can change priorities at these levels.
-Can change team.
-- 'areaPO': The APOs create and maintain their requirement areas for the assigned products when team member.
-Can change team.
+Must be member of a team.
 - 'developer': Can create and maintain pbi's and features for the assigned products when team member.
-Can change team.
+Must be member of a team.
 - 'guest': Can only view the items of the assigned products.
 Has no access to attachments.
-Cannot join a team.<br />
+Cannot join a team.<br /><br />
 Users can have multiple roles.
 Users can only see/access the products that are assigned to them by the admin.

 <b>Design basics:</b><br />